Vitalik Buterin: Open-source software

 Buterin has contributed as a developer to other open-source software projects.
 He also contributed to DarkWallet by Cody Wilson, Bitcoin Python libraries, and the cryptocurrency marketplace site Egora.

 Ethereum Russia

 As Buterin was recognizing the economic and political relevance of the Ethereum enterprise for his native Russia, he met with President Vladimir Putin on 2 June 2017, at the St. Petersburg International Economic Forum (SPIEF).
 Putin stated that he "supported the idea of establishing ties with possible Russian partners".

 Work with Glen Weyl

 Buterin came into contact with economist Glen Weyl after tweeting about Weyl's proposal for a new wealth tax.
 The two then wrote a manifesto Liberation Through Radical Decentralization, where they highlighted the common ground between Buterin's work on cryptocurrencies and Weyl's work on market-based solutions to social problems.
 Collaborating with Zoe Hitzig, a PhD student at Harvard, they published a paper in 2019 entitled A Flexible Design for Funding Public Goods.
 The paper sets out a method for optimal provision of public goods, using a version of quadratic voting.
+As of August 2022, quadratic funding had been used to allocate over $20 million to open-source software projects, primarily through Gitcoin Grants.

+Artificial intelligence

+In May 2021, Buterin donated $665 million to the Future of Life Institute, a nonprofit which, amongst other things, seeks to mitigate the existential risk from artificial intelligence.
+Buterin worries that AI could become the new dominant species on Earth, and may "end humanity for good".